Mahdi-Razi-Gandomani/Airline_Res_System/README.md

-# Airline Reservation System
+# Airline Reservation System + Chatbot

-A comprehensive airline reservation system built with Qt6, featuring an AI-powered chatbot assistant that uses RAG (Retrieval-Augmented Generation) architecture with semantic search and LLM technology to help users with bookings, policies, and flight information.
+A comprehensive airline reservation system built with Qt6, featuring a chatbot assistant that uses RAG (Retrieval-Augmented Generation) architecture with semantic search and LLM technology to help users with bookings, policies, and flight information.

 ---